 The IRB is a federally mandated committee of scientific and non-scientific people who are responsible to review, approve, and monitor biomedical and behavioral research involving humans to protect participants’ rights, safety, and welfare.

-In accordance with US Food and Drug Administration, Department of Health and Human Services, and Massachusetts regulations, anyone at CHA who conducts or participates in research involving humans must submit the study for IRB review and receive approval before initiating the research.
+Based on US Food and Drug Administration, Department of Health and Human Services, and Massachusetts regulations, anyone at CHA who conducts or participates in research involving humans must submit the study for IRB review and receive approval before initiating the research.
 The IRB must also review and approve the research at least annually to make certain that the research does not expose study participants to unreasonable or unnecessary risk.